 Someone can be entirely competent for the role, but if they’re rude and inconsiderate to your other employees—or worse, your customers—then their attitude can offset anything good about the quality of their work.
 It can be hard to pin down a job candidate’s manners in a job interview though—people are likely to be on their best behavior when they come to the office to meet you.

-As a way to get a glimpse of a candidate’s personality in action, consider scheduling at least one interview outside of the office, such as a breakfast or lunch interview, and pay attention to how they talk to the wait staff, their table manners, cell phone usage, etc. By interacting with them in a less formal context, you can gain some insights into how they generally behave and see any warning signs that might alert you to their not being a good choice.
+As a way to get a glimpse of a candidate’s personality in action, consider scheduling at least one interview outside of the office, such as a breakfast or lunch interview, and pay attention to how they talk to the wait staff, their table manners, cell phone usage, etc. By interacting with them in a less formal context, you can gain some insights into how they generally behave and see any warning signs that might alert you to them not being a good choice.

 The job market is competitive and, unfortunately, some candidates do exaggerate or misrepresent their skills as a way to get their foot in their door.
 That means the resume alone may not provide an accurate snapshot of the knowledge or experience a candidate really has.